 - Refill your water whenever you get the chance - there are designated free water refill stations that were great and convenient.
 The lines moved really quickly and the staff were super friendly.

-- Wet whips - it'll feel so good to whip down your arms and neck once in a while.
+- Wet wipes - it'll feel so good to wipe down your arms and neck once in a while.
 You'll be very sweaty.
 Lots of other very sweaty people will be bumping into you.

 - Hand sanitizer